iboutsikas/iboutsikas.github.io/docs/6.2.0/basics.md

 You can add generic pages that support markdown content but aren't blog posts.
 For example, this documentation is written in markdown, consisting of several generic pages.

-To create a page, create a new markdown file and put `layout: page` in a front matter
+To add a page, create a new markdown file and put `layout: page` in a front matter

 ~~~yml
 ---